FedeDP/libmodule/docs/concepts/concepts.md

 ### Memhook

 Moreover, libmodule allows users to override default memhook used, by calling `m_set_memhook()`.
-This function must be called from `m_pre_start()` function, because it has to be called before any internal ctor is run, ie: before any allocation takes place.
+This function must be called from `m_on_boot()` function, because it has to be called before any internal ctor is run, ie: before any allocation takes place.
 A memhook is just a wrapper around 3 main memory related functions:

 * `malloc`